victoriak94/javascript_search_bar/README.md

 # javascript_search_bar

-Making a search bar using javascript
+Making a search bar using javascript and an event listener.